zoobab/website/docs/concepts/service-catalog/index.md

 Some examples of *Managed Services* are Azure SQL Database, Amazon EC2, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application, typically available via HTTP REST endpoints.
 {: .note}

-Using Service Catalog, the Cluster Operator can browse the list of Managed Services offered by a Service Broker, provision a MySQL database instance, and bind with it to make it available to the application within the Kubernetes cluster.
+Using Service Catalog, the {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of Managed Services offered by a Service Broker, provision a MySQL database instance, and bind with it to make it available to the application within the Kubernetes cluster.
 The Application Developer therefore does not need to concern themselves with the implementation details or management of the database.
 Their application can simply use it as a service.